-- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - the amount of collateral required to be posted from time to time in our transactions; - our success in risk management activities, including the use of derivative instruments to hedge commodity risks; - the level of creditworthiness of counterparties to various transactions; - changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment; - the timing and extent of changes in natural gas, natural gas liquids ("NGL"), crude oil and other commodity prices, interest rates and demand for our services: - weather and other natural phenomena; - industry changes, including the impact of consolidations and changes in competition; - our ability to obtain necessary licenses, permits and other approvals; - the level and success of crude oil and natural gas drilling around our assets, our success in connecting natural gas supplies to our gathering and processing systems, oil supplies to our gathering systems and NGL supplies to our logistics and marketing facilities and our success in connecting our facilities to transportation and markets; - our ability to grow through acquisitions or internal growth projects and the successful integration and future performance of such assets, including with respect to our merger with Atlas Pipeline Partners, L.P.; - general economic, market and business conditions; and - the risks described elsewhere in this prospectus and in the documents incorporated by reference herein.
+- our ability to access the debt and equity markets, which will depend on general market conditions and the credit ratings for our debt obligations; - the amount of collateral required to be posted from time to time in our transactions; - our success in risk management activities, including the use of derivative instruments to hedge commodity risks; - the level of creditworthiness of counterparties to transactions; - changes in laws and regulations, particularly with regard to taxes, safety and protection of the environment; - the timing and extent of changes in natural gas, NGLs, crude oil and other commodity prices, interest rates and demand for our services; - weather and other natural phenomena; - industry changes, including the impact of consolidations and changes in competition; - our ability to obtain necessary licenses, permits and other approvals; - the level and success of crude oil and natural gas drilling around our assets, our success in connecting natural gas supplies to our gathering and processing systems, oil supplies to our gathering systems and NGL supplies to our logistics and marketing facilities and our success in connecting our facilities to transportation and markets; - our ability to grow through acquisitions or internal growth projects and the successful integration and future performance of such assets; including with respect to the mergers which were completed on February 27, 2015 between Targa Resources Corp. and Atlas Energy, L.P. and between Atlas Pipeline Partners L.P. and us; - general economic, market and business conditions; and - the risks described elsewhere in this prospectus and in the documents incorporated by reference herein.